-Customer centric innovation is a common practice in design research today, and can be seen as an evolution of that is employee centric innovation.
+Customer centric innovation is a common practice in design research today, and employee centric innovation can be seen as an evolution of that.
 Thinking of organisations’ employees as customers who require services, enables organisations to ensure their mission is executed in the best way possible.
 Because in most cases: a happy employee leads to a happy customer.

 VodafoneZiggo asked STBY to help them improve their employee experience by exploring their ‘Candidate Journey’; the experience of recently hired employees from the moment they respond to a VodafoneZiggo vacancy to their first day at work.
 The improvement of the Candidate Journey was part of a larger HR program for innovating the overall employee experience of VodafoneZiggo.

 The weeks or months leading up to the first day at work present a golden opportunity for VodafoneZiggo to create a smooth transition into onboarding, and sustain the excitement and enthusiasm of candidates.
 Therefor, the focus of the research was to get a good sense of what the Candidate Journey looks like from the perspective of recent VodafoneZiggo hires.
 Exploring their needs, identifying their pain points and delights, and defining opportunities to improve their Candidate Journey.
 Not just with the aim to patch glitches in the current process, but also to make it a delightful and exciting process that sets solid foundations and expectations for the engagement of new employees at VodafoneZiggo.

 The scope of the research focused on the initial stages of the Triple Diamond of Design Driven Business Innovation: Explore, Define and Create.
 Based on the results of this research we developed opportunities and ideas for future service innovations, which we prioritised together with the client team.
 The findings and recommendations were used to further develop new HR instruments that can be tested and implemented.

 Collecting experiences to map the Candidate Journey